Abbey of Santa Maria a Mare: Threats to independence

+Decline

 By the thirteenth century, the abbey of Santa Maria a Mare was in decline.
 In 1237 it was granted to the Cistercian Order.
 Sometime between 1334 and 1343 it was reduced to commendatory status.
 The Canons Regular of the Lateran took over in 1412 and put it under a prior, who was raised to an abbot again in 1482.
 In the sixteenth century the monastery was renovated, but in the following century it again went into decline.
 In 1674 the Tremiti Islands were occupied by the Kingdom of Naples.

+Suppression

 The islands became part of the royal domain in 1737 and the monastery was suppressed by royal decree in 1782.
 The monastic archives were transferred to the Archivio Grande in Naples.
 They were lost to fire in 1943 during World War II.
 The medieval cartulary, however, survives and was published in 1960.